-How do you prepare the steak in The Ultimate Keto Surf and Turf?
+How to make The Ultimate Keto Surf and Turf:

 I added a bit more detail in this recipe though so that it’s easy for anyone to make.
 Four of their most useful tips that I used in this surf and turf recipe are below: